SamarpanKc/Flutter-Dart/Dart Data Types and Variables/Readme.md

 duration of the program execution.
 They can be accessed by any part of the program, and are readwrite for all statements that access them.

-## Q. Which types of values are stored by Variables ?
+## Q. Which types of values are stored by Variables?
 > Datatypes